xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 title: Post-hoc reasoning in chain of thought
 ---

 From May to June 2024, I participated in the training phase of Neel Nanda's [MATS](https://matsprogram.org) stream for mechanistic interpretability.
 During the research sprint, I worked on interpretability for chain of thought faithfulness.
 Since then, we have seen a massive paradigm shift in LLM research.
 SOTA capabilities have grown substantially due to scaling inference-time compute (see OpenAI's [o-series](https://openai.com/index/learning-to-reason-with-llms/) of models).
 "Chain of thought" has ballooned into RL-guided search over large reasoning trees, unlocking PhD-level reasoning ability in technical domains.
-As a consequence, interpretability for chain of thought and determining when we can trust the model's stated reasoning, may be more important than was previously expected.[^0]
+Now, researching chain of thought faithfulness may be more important than we previously expected.[^0] While the experiments in this post don't engage directly with newer complex reasoning model, I think they are still highly relevant.

 ---